brantondemoss/brantondemoss.github.io/research/grokking/index.md

 We’ve shown how low complexity models are preferred when compressing data, and models which achieve both low complexity and low entropy on their training data generalize best.
 But what is complexity?
 Intuitively, a complexity measure should have units of information: it appears summed with entropy in the previous equations.
-The **Kolmogorov Complexity** $K$ of a string s is defined to be the length of the shortest program which prints s:
+The **Kolmogorov Complexity** $K$ of a string s is defined to be the length of the shortest program $p$ which produces s:
 \begin{equation}
 	K(s) = \min \{ \texttt{len}(p) | \texttt{exec}(p) = s \}
 \end{equation}
 So strings like “11111111…” are simple becauser they have a short description (program) which produces them: “print ‘1’ N times’.
-Strings like “100101011010…” are complex, because they lack regularity and so cannot be described compactly.
+Strings like “100101011010…” are complex because they lack regularity and cannot be described compactly.
-We say a string is *algorithmically random* if it has no description shorter than itself, i.e. $K(s) = \texttt{len}(s)$.
+We say a string is *algorithmically random* if it has no description shorter than itself, i.e. $K(s) \geq \texttt{len}(s)$.

 Notice that this conception of complexity is intimately related to compression: simple strings are those which are highly compressible, whereas maximally complex (algorithmically random) strings are not at all compressible.
-In fact, while we cannot compute the Kolmogorov Complexity, we can upper-bound it by compression: if we compress our string, then the compressed data with the decompressor are a program which prints the original string.
+In fact, while we cannot compute the Kolmogorov Complexity, we can upper-bound it by compression: if we compress our string, then the compressed data with the decompressor is a program which prints the original string.
 So the tighter we can compress the data, the tighter a bound on its complexity we can produce.
 We cannot know a string’s true complexity, even in principle, but we can get tighter and tighter upper-bounds on how complex it is, by compressing the string more and more.